In this article we will go over all of the settings you can manipulate to get the experience you desire.

 Max Bitrate

-Note: Changing this setting will affect the total days of retention.
+Note: Changing this setting will affect the total days of retention for onboard storage.

 Focus Region